single-wolf/git-backup/README.md

 **TODO**:(Contributions welcome)

 - Support backup branch management, such as prune history backup periodically
-- Add a special git hook to the repository, so that only fetch the backup branch that belong to current user from remote
-- Support authentication when push the backup to remote
 - Support setting cron on Windows
 - ...